Spacetime defects and group momentum space: Momentum space of massless defects and the Lie group

-This analogy between the momentum space of models with deformed relativistic symmetries and the ``momentum space" of massless spacetime defects is particularly compelling in the case of defects in 4+1 spacetime dimensions.
-To see this let us first observe that a massless defect in $n + 1$ dimensions is completely specified by a parabolic angle, giving its energy density, a null vector determining the direction of motion of the defect and $n - 2$ spacelike vectors spanning the defect's hyperplane.
-All the vectors are mutually orthogonal, their scaling is irrelevant, and thus we deal in total with $n (n - 1)/2 + 1$ parameters, which are carried by the defect's holonomy.
-If we now consider the restriction imposed on a defect by fixing the null direction of motion, as we did in the 3+1 dimensional case, then the holonomy has $n - 1$ parameters less.
-In particular, in the case of $n = 4$ spatial dimensions we need 4 parameters in order to completely characterize the restricted defect.
-Nevertheless, in 4+1 dimensions there are 3 null rotations defined analogously to (\ref{eq:3.1}) and hence 3 parameters $k_j$.
-As a result a boost analogous to (\ref{eq:3.1b}) becomes necessary in order to characterize a defect and the coefficient $k_0$ fills the role of a missing parameter.
-For $n = 2$ with the fixed velocity the boost is redundant as in the 3+1-dimensional case since it just leads to a rescaling of the defect's energy density.
-For $n > 4$ the null rotations and the boost can no longer be sufficient for the description of such a restricted defect.
+In more than 3+1 dimensions, to completely characterize a given massless defect it is enough to take a parabolic deficit angle, carrying its energy density, and two vectors that determine a two-form normal to the defect's world-volume (which is of codimension 2) \cite{Meent:2011}.
+The vectors (one lightlike and one spacelike) are mutually orthogonal, their scaling is irrelevant, and thus in $n + 1$ dimensions we deal in total with $2n - 2$ parameters, which should be encoded in the defect's holonomy.
+If we now consider the restriction imposed on a defect by fixing its direction of motion, as we did in the 3+1 dimensional case, then the holonomy will have $n - 1$ parameters less and hence only $n - 1$ parameters will remain.
+Therefore, momentum space of a restricted defect is always given by the maximal abelian subgroup of ${\rm AN}(n-1)$, formed by null rotations.

-The 4+1-dimensional case is also a special one since the subgroup of the Lorentz group parametrizing the holonomies of a massless defect is $AN(3)$, which corresponds to the momentum space associated with the $\kappa$-Poincar\'{e} algebra in 3+1 spacetime dimensions.
-The most general holonomy of a cosmic brane with the fixed velocity ${\bf n}$ (we drop the superscript $(a)$) is given by
+The most interesting is the 4+1-dimensional case, corresponding to (a subgroup of) the ${\rm AN}(3)$ group, which is the momentum space associated with the $\kappa$-Poincar\'{e} algebra in 3+1 spacetime dimensions.
+The holonomy of an arbitrary massless cosmic brane with the fixed velocity vector ${\bf n}$ (we drop here the superscript $(a)$) can be written as